-b) Regulation 4 (3)(b) - refuse to grant approval.

-- c) Regulation 10 (2) (relating to approvals). - d) Regulation 10 (4)(b) (relating to approvals). - e) Regulation 22 (2)(a) (relating to appeals). - f) Regulation 22 (2)(b) (relating to appeals).

-Objectives: To permit early approval of septic tank applications submitted.

-Guidelines: Compliance with the Health Act and Regulations, the Building discretion, in which case it is to be referred to Council for decision.
+- b) Regulation 4(3)(b) refuse to grant approval. - c) Regulation 10 (2) (relating to approvals). - d) Regulation 10 (4)(b) (relating to approvals). - e) Regulation 22 (2)(a) (relating to appeals). - f) Regulation 22 (2)(b) (relating to appeals). - Objectives: To permit early approval of septic tank applications submitted. - Guidelines: Compliance with the Health Act and Regulations, the Building Code of Australia and the Town Planning Scheme is mandatory.
+Any application not complying is to be refused, unless there is a discretion, in which case it is to be referred to Council for decision. - Conditions: Effluent systems are to be sized in accordance with Schedule B.